No kidding, story crafting is important. You absolutely do need to know how to craft a compelling story.

 What personal experience can you share with them?
 Because you see, if you can relive the experience your audience will experience it with you -- in real time while you are telling it.

 What's the message you want to deliver at the end?

 Don't share about the story -- get back into the actual memory and you'll be golden.
 You will have delivered an experience, not an artificially engineered story.
 Yay!

 Only after you've laid out the experience you had, then do a few upgrades using story structure and essential elements tools -- just to make sure you didn't leave anything out or missed a weak spot.

-Want to get better at storytelling?
-Always share experiences first.
-That's the best way to figure out what's working in your stories and what's not because you'll get better reactions from your audience.
+Want to get better at transformational communication and storytelling?
+Always share personal experiences first.
+That's the best way to connect, build trust, be authentic, and inspire others. .

-Karen Dietz is a veteran in business storytelling, creating stories that inspire, influence and impact the bottom line.
-She coaches and trains leaders through her Transformational Storytelling System.
+Karen Dietz is a veteran in transformational communication and business storytelling that inspire, influence and impact the bottom line.
+She coaches and trains leaders through her unique system.
 Wiley published her Business Storytelling for Dummies and she opened the 2013 TEDx Conference San Diego.
-Clients include: Disney, Princess Cruises, Citrix, nonprofits, and entrepreneurs
+Clients include: Disney, Princess Cruises, Citrix, nonprofits, and rising stars.